7 Days to Die: Console

+In late 2022, the Fun Pimps announced that the game will be re-released on consoles targeting PlayStation 5 and Xbox Series X/S.

 Telltale's Closure

 On September 21, 2018, Telltale Games abruptly laid off most of its staff due to financial problems, and on October 11, 2018, began liquidating its assets through Sherwood Partners.
-A statement by The Fun Pimps on November 13, 2018, via their official online forum stated “upon hearing the news, The Fun Pimps immediately terminated its license agreement with Telltale, which only allowed publishing rights on the console ports of the 7 Days to Die game.”
-They went on to say that this “also severed Telltale's rights to any future updates or sequels of the 7 Days to Die franchise.”
+A statement by The Fun Pimps on November 13, 2018, via their official online forum stated "upon hearing the news, The Fun Pimps immediately terminated its license agreement with Telltale, which only allowed publishing rights on the console ports of the 7 Days to Die game."
+They went on to say that this "also severed Telltale's rights to any future updates or sequels of the 7 Days to Die franchise."

 The Fun Pimps released a statement on October 16, 2019, stating that the developer had re-acquired the publishing rights to the game.
 The future of the console ports, which has not been updated since 2017, is not entirely clear.
 For long period of time there was no active development happening.
 On November 2, 2022, during an interview on a YouTube channel "Guns, Nerds, and Steel", The Fun Pimps, announced that they hired external developers to port the game to Xbox Series X/S and PlayStation 5.

 Reception

 The PlayStation 4 and Xbox One versions of 7 Days to Die received "unfavorable" reviews according to the review aggregation website Metacritic.

-As of May 2021, the game is rated "very positive" overall by over 118,000 reviews on Steam, and was one of the "Top 100 Selling games of 2017" on Steam, despite still being in alpha stage development.
+7 Days to Die was one of the "Top 100 Selling games of 2017" on Steam.

-One reviewer, however, criticised the length of time that the game had spent in an alpha state.
+One reviewer criticised the length of time that the game had spent in an alpha state.